 The court amended the state of child relocation laws in NJ by abandoning Baures, instead requiring courts to conduct a best interest analysis to determine ‘cause’ as required under the statute, regardless of which parent is the primary residential custodian.
 The court determined that lower courts should look to the best interests statute and the factors listed therein when handling relocation cases, along with other evidence to determine the child’s best interests.
 Furthermore, there is no need to determine whether the initial settlement agreement was determined in bad faith.
 The court remanded the case to the trial court for an analysis consistent with the opinion.

-If you have questions about the evolving child relocation laws in NJ, reach out to Peter Van Aulen at the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you have questions about the evolving child relocation laws in NJ, reach out to Peter Van Aulen at the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.